2DBarcodesHacks/PythonScripts/README.md

-# PythonScripts
-"Barcode scanners are disguised windows to your Windows" BSidesTLV 2023 Talk Python scripts.
+## "Barcode scanners are disguised windows to your Windows" BSidesTLV 2023 Talk Python scripts
 # Description
 The following python scripts generates 2D barcodes that comprises a series of commands and data.
 Each script perform a different action.